I was on a multi-city tour of India to document the newest food tours from our friends at A Chef’s Tour. Delhi was my last stop.

 NOTE: Some ATM machines may ask if you’d like to proceed “with or without conversion”.
 Always proceed WITHOUT conversion.
 Proceeding with conversion authorizes the foreign bank operating the ATM to do the conversion instead of your local bank, usually at terrible rates.
 According to this article, the difference between rates can be as high as 10%.

 BEST AREAS TO STAY

 Delhi is a big city with an efficient metro system so it should be easy to get around no matter where you stay.
 Listed below are some of the most convenient areas to stay in Delhi, along with a color-coded map to help you better understand where each of these areas are.
 (Please note that marked areas are approximations only)

 POWDER BLUE – Dwarka

 This is where I’d like to stay on our next trip to Delhi.
 Connaught Place is a centrally located commercial area with plenty of upscale shops, bars, cafes, and restaurants.
 It was one of the nicest areas I visited in Delhi.
 It’s shaped like a circle with the Rajiv Chowk metro station at its center, so getting around won’t be a problem.
 When I wasn’t sightseeing, I’d spend most of my time here.
-You can search for accommodations in Connaught Place on Booking.com, Agoda, or AirBnB.
+You can search for accommodations in Connaught Place on Booking.com or Agoda.